RaspberryPiFoundation/python-curriculum/en-GB/lessons/Turtle Power/Turtle Power.md

 + The code above contains a couple of new commands:

-	+ `color("purple")` turns the turtle and the line purple.
+	+ `color("Purple")` turns the turtle and the line purple.
 Notice the American spelling of the word colour, which doesn't have a 'u' in it.
 You can also specify colours in *hex*, like you did in CSS.
-Instead of using `pencolor("red")` you could use `pencolor("#FF0000")`.
+Instead of using `pencolor("Red")` you could use `pencolor("#FF0000")`.

 	+ `penup()` lifts the pen from the screen, and `pendown()` lowers it again.
 This means that you can move the turtle without leaving a trail!